tarwn/lessthandot-hugo/blogs/content/posts/2011-02-03-sql-university-sql-server-reporting.md

 Reporting Services is very feature-rich, and allows you to do customization.
 Familiarity with the configuration files will give you a better understanding of what is available, how it works, and how to resolve problems that may occur.

-Please take a minute to fill out the [SQL University Course Evaluation][8] for this week&#8217;s classes.
+Please take a minute to fill out the [SQL University Course Evaluation][8] for this week's classes.
 Thanks!

  [1]: http://sqlchicken.com/sql-university/
  [2]: http://twitter.com/sqlchicken